omajid/jar-manifest-mode/README.md

 Just add it to your `load-path` and then `require` it.

-I use something like this
+I use something like this:

-    (require jar-manifest-mode "/path/to/jar-manifest-mode.el")
+    (require 'jar-manifest-mode "/path/to/jar-manifest-mode.el")

 Copyright
 ---------